jdegand/crud-app-local-store/README.md

 - Can't really show individual loading when the todos are being fetched -> you can show loading when deleting and updating actions are performed.
 - Instead of disabling buttons `[disabled]='vm.callState === 'Updating' '`, just removed the todo and the buttons from the html by conditional rendering them.
 - Both stores have callState properties -> can show spinner when loading the todos and then show status of update / delete actions in the TodoItemComponent
+- Where you put `fixture.detectChanges` matters and moving the call to it could make a failing test pass.
+- The previous todoItem html made testing more difficult.
+I changed the html and it ended up more like the original directions requirements.
+- Most likely, you will have to activate slow mode in devtools to actually see the buttons disable.
+- The todo title disappears when updating / deleting.
+It would be preferrable to have it stay until either action completes.
+- I pretty much got the application tested.
+Some tests are definitely not ideal but I am working off limited documentation and few practical examples I can follow.
+- The TodoItemStore.vm$ observable is readonly so it is saved to a different variable in the todo-item component so you can override it in the todo item test.

 ## Need to change angular.json to suppress a commonjs warning caused by a dependency in the @ngneat/falso package